Nicki Minaj’s Feud With Remy Ma Pays Off With ‘No Frauds’ Success

 — billboard (@billboard) March 14, 2017

-With the release of “No Frauds” featuring Drake and Lil Wayne, as well as dropping “Changed It” and “Regret in Your Tears” tracks, Nicki Minaj has managed to drive up sales for her 2010 album Pink Friday and 2014’s The Pinkprint, according to Hip Hop Dx.
+With the release of “No Frauds” featuring Drake and Lil Wayne, as well as dropping “Changed It” and “Regret in Your Tears,” Nicki Minaj has managed to increase sales for her 2010 album Pink Friday and 2014’s The Pinkprint, according to Hip Hop Dx.

 Nicki Minaj’s punchline-rich “No Frauds” has further fueled her long-time Remy Ma feud, which has been brewing between the two performers for more than 10 years now.